maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 2. Flexible Media
 -----------------

-Now that we have a flexible grid, it's time to look at Ethan's second ingredient in RWD; flexible media.
+Now that we have a flexible grid, it's time to look at the second ingredient in RWD; flexible media.
 Why flexible media?
-Imagine loading a 600 pixel wide image into a 320px wide screen.
-It just doesn't make any sense.
+Imagine loading a 600 pixel wide image into a 320 pixel wide screen.
+It just doesn't make any sense?

+One thing you can do is use:

+    overflow: hidden

+Then 280 pixels of the image will be clipped, not really a responsive image.
+Using CSS you could add:

+    img, embed, object, video
+      max-width: 100%

+And just like that, in all modern browsers, you've covered several media types.

+NOTE: IE 6 does not support max-width, you will need to use width: 100% and check out this [article][].

+But still, this isn't the silver bullet I'm looking for.
+One thing you need to consider is that in a smart phone, although the image will resize to its container, it's still a 600 pixel image and will weigh just the same.